 One of the great challenges of mothering is trying to get my son to do things that are good for his development but all he thinks of them are that they are fun.
 This button Christmas tree craft was a perfect example of when I succeed, which is not always the case.
 There are versions of this craft for adults (or very patient older kids) all over like this one from Better Homes and Gardens.
 All I did was make it easier for kids and, more importantly, add a hammer.
 For a 5-year-old boy, this craft was all about the hammer.
 Here is how he made the button Christmas tree craft.

 - Gather your materials.
 You will need a foam cone, (I used a green floral one because I knew my son would not have the patience to fill the whole thing up with buttons).
 Also some white tack nails, glitter buttons (it’s Christmas time!
 Let them have glitter! ) and a toy hammer.

 - Put the nail through the button hole.

 - Push it gently into the foam.

 - He really loved this.
 He worked so calmly on this project and we took the time to talk about silver and gold.
 For whatever reason he’s always confused the two and while he worked away I sat across from him taking pictures and brainstorming ways for him to remember which was which.

 - I didn’t intervene at all and loved that he wanted to put a gold button on top for the star.

-- The hammering is great hand eye coordination practice and as you have already noted putting the nails through the buttons is a great fine motor exercise.
-All this skill development AND a new holiday decoration for our mantle.
+- The hammering is great hand-eye coordination practice.
+Plus, as noted, putting the nails through the buttons is a great fine motor exercise.
+All this skill development AND a new button Christmas tree craft holiday decoration for our mantle.